arehman1806/yolov7_carla_object_detection/README.md

-# Fork of the Official YOLOv7 Repository
+# YOLOv7 Repository for Object Detection in CARLA Simulator

 Implementation of paper - [YOLOv7: Trainable bag-of-freebies sets new state-of-the-art for real-time object detectors](https://arxiv.org/abs/2207.02696)

-Can be used to train a object detector on a CARLA simulator object detection dataset.
+Can be used to train an object detector on a CARLA simulator object detection dataset.
 You can find the dataset in my other repository here: https://github.com/DanielHfnr/Carla-Object-Detection-Dataset

 ## Installation